 The Chinese government has been working hard to solve air pollution issues and is making some progress.
 In the meantime, expats residing in China would want to look at the following tips in order to stay healthy and safe:

-- Check weather report often, so that you can be more careful when choosing to go outdoors;
+- Check the weather report often, so that you can be more careful when choosing to go outdoors

-- If there is severe air pollution warnings, don’t go outside if possible.
+- If there are severe air pollution warnings, don’t go outside if possible.

 Bring International Health Insurance

-With a comprehensive expat health insurance plan for you and your family, you can be covered for medical expenses, hospitalization and treatments, medicines and emergency evacuations – which is what you need to stay in China.
+With a comprehensive expat health insurance plan, you and your family can be covered for medical expenses, hospitalization and treatments, medicines and emergency evacuations.
 If you are going for a short visit to China, then most people will purchase travel medical insurance for up to one year.
 Some Chinese embassies require proof of health insurance before issuing visas especially if you are a foreign student.
-If you are planning to reside in China, it is critical that you purchase international health insurance plan that will not only cover you in China, but globally as well – including back home.
+If you are planning to reside in China, it is critical that you purchase an international health insurance plan that will not only cover you in China but globally as well – including back home.